vqns/lite-xl-snippets/docs.md

 #### User nodes

-An user node ('tabstops') has the following schema:
+A user node ('tabstop') has the following schema:
 * `kind`: `'user'`
 * `id`: positive integer key.
 Tabstops will be iterated through in ascending order, starting at 1.
 IDs do not need to be continuous; i.e `{ 2, 3, 6, 18 }` will